 “It was as if, because of the very strangeness of my heritage and the worlds I straddled, I was from everywhere and nowhere at once, a combination of ill-fitting parts, like a platypus or some imaginary beast, confined to a fragile habitat, unsure of where I belonged.
 And I sensed, without fully understanding why or how, that unless I could stitch my life together and situate myself along some firm axis, I might end up in some basic way living my life alone.”Barack Obama, A Promised Land

 My tongue will tell the anger of my heart, or else my heart concealing it will breakWilliam Shakespeare

 For my parents , with immense gratitude

-I do not know where the courage came from when I walked into my advisor’s office on a gray December afternoon.
+I still do not know where the courage came from on the gray December afternoon that I walked into my advisor’s office.